tawong/DnD-Instant-Initiative/README.md

 ## Deets
 This tool is coded mainly in JavaScript (it's probably inefficient this was a fun project), with HTML and CSS.

+## Known Issues
+I think there's a small bug in the position tracking in certain instances.
+It has not been tested thoroughly yet.

 ## Suggestions?
 Reach out to me at twongersdev@gmail.com